dnhkng/GlaDOS/README.md

 ### Subgoals
  - The other aim of the project is to minimize dependencies, so this can run on constrained hardware.
 That means no PyTorch or other large packages.
- - As I want to fully understand the system, I have removed a large amount of redirection: which means extracting and rewriting code. i.e. as GLaDOS only speaks English, I have rewritten the wrapper around [espeak](https://espeak.sourceforge.net/) and the entire Text-to-Speech subsystem is about 500 LOC and has only 3 dependencies: numpy, onnxruntime, and sounddevice.
+ - As I want to fully understand the system, I have removed a large amount of redirection: which means extracting and rewriting code.

 ## Hardware System
 This will be based on servo- and stepper-motors.
 3D printable STL will be provided to create GlaDOS's body, and she will be given a set of animations to express herself.
 The vision system will allow her to track and turn toward people and things of interest.